adobe/svg-native-viewer/README.md

 // Pass drawing commands for SVG document to renderer. doc->Render();

+// Pass drawing commands for SVG document to renderer the element (and its descendants)
+// with the XML ID "ref1".
+std::string id1{"ref1"}
+doc->Render(id1);

+// The Render() function may get called multiple times.
+This can be used to render a
+// combination of glyphs specified in the same SVG document. std::string id2{"ref2"}
+doc->Render(id2);
 ```

 Refer to the examples in the `example/` directory for other port examples.